What We Do

 With the establishment of the Amargosa Wild and Scenic River in 2009, there arose a need to better understand the hydrological structure of the Basin – identifying where the water for the river comes from and how increasing industry and populations nearby might affect the flow of the river.

 Thus came the State of the Basin Report.
-First published in 2012 and updated in 2014, this comprehensive report came from years of data collection and analysis.
+First published in 2012 and updated in 2014 and again in 2020, this comprehensive report came from years of data collection and analysis.

 • Update of work conducted since the 2012 SOBR.